awhicks/CS-3704-S23/_lab/jpa01.md

 * Has unit tests for SOME of the needed methods, but NOT ALL of them

 YOU WILL NEED TO WRITE SOME OF YOUR OWN TESTS.

-So you'll need to do a bit more work than you may be used to.

 I suggest that you work in this order:
 * <b>First, Add stubs for all of the methods that don't have them yet.</b>